xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 increase of visits from SEO and 3:13 time spent on site.

-After Jorg, Saul, the Director of Internet and Social Media for Telefonica reported that their A/B testing using AMP showed 70% reduction in loading times, with a 40% sales increase.
+After Jorg, Saul, the Director of Internet and Social Media for Telefonica reported that their A/B testing using AMP showed a 70% reduction in loading times, with a 40% sales increase.

 He mentions that your understanding of something drops 50% when you read something on a small screen as opposed to when you read the same thing on the paper.